EpicBrainUser/python-booklet/python_booklet.typ

 if 0 < number < 100:
     # Some code
 ```
-This is a python specific feature, very few other languages do this.
+This last part is a python specific feature, very few other languages do this.
 ]
 )
 Now suppose you want to have something else run if the condition isn't met, in this case we use the `else` keyword like this:\